- Elections and Voter Registration

-Additional Hours: The Saturday prior to a Primary and two Saturday’s prior to a General.
+Additional Hours: The two Saturday’s prior to an election.

 Absentee Vote by Mail and Early Voting In-Person

-Access your Virginia voter record online here Absentee Voting to apply to vote absentee and view your absentee ballot status, 24 hours a day!
+Access your Virginia voter record online here Absentee Voting to apply to vote absentee and view your absentee ballot status!
 Everyone in the state of Virginia requesting an Absentee Ballot by mail must complete a Vote by Mail Application Form before receiving an Absentee Ballot.
-Requested ballots will be mailed mid September.

-Please return the ballot unopened in the pre-addressed envelope to our office before Election Day, bring it with you to the polls on Election Day or use our New Vote-By Mail Ballot Drop Box.
+Please return the ballot unopened in the pre-addressed envelope to our office before Election Day, bring it with you to the polls on Election Day or use our Drive-through Ballot Drop Box.

 Please note, once you request an Absentee Ballot you are marked as already voting in this election, if you change your mind and want to vote In-Person on Election Day you must return the unvoted Absentee Ballot to vote normal or you will be required to vote a provisional ballot.